gregulator/oned/README.md

 ## Run-length-encoding User Guide

-Oned contains a library for runlength-encoding of byte sequences in the header file `oned/runlength.hpp`.
+OneD contains a library for runlength-encoding of byte sequences in the header file `oned/runlength.hpp`.

 For example, consider the sequence of bytes: